Flags from the countries of all teams who've competed at RoboGames/ROBOlympics.

 • Speed bumps (dowel pieces placed on the ground)

-Each robot is given 3 tries to complete the course.
-The best score from each of these tries will be used as the final score.
+Each robot is given 3 attempts to complete the course.
+The best score out of the three attempts will be used as the final score.

 Scoring will be at the sole discretion of the judges.